dh-notes/vim-article/main.md

 ---
-title: "Vim: Text Editor for the Humanities"
+title: "An Introduction to Modal Text Editing with Vim"
 authors:
  - Dennis Tenen
  - Jonathan Reeve